OskarWestmeijer/weather/README.md

 ## OpenApi Generator

 This project uses OpenApi code-generator.
-The Controller interfaces, external web client and response models are generated at compile phase.
+The Controller interfaces, external web client and response models are generated at compile phase from this file ``

 ### Server Generator

-The server Api specification file is located in this directory `src/main/resources/public`.
+The Server-Api specification file is located here `src/main/resources/public/weather-api.yml`.
 This project uses Redoc for Api documentation purposes, after startup reachable on these urls.

 - http://localhost:8080
 - https://api.oskar-westmeijer.com

 ### Client Genearator

-The client OpenApi specification is internal only and therefore in a separate directory `src/main/resources/openapi`.
+The client OpenApi specification is internal only and therefore located in a separate directory `src/main/resources/openapi/openweatherapi.yml`.
 Webflux is used as client library.

 ## Deployment